ViklaSail/StaticCodeAssignmentCheck/test/tasks.md

 1. task: finding and evaluating editors having pair programming capabilities.
 Other capabilities to compare? list and discuss.
 Check support for PlantUML and Umlet.
+* Atom alternatives study: check if good ones, should support pair programming.
+* Atom plantuml support and umlet support (plugin)
+* gitlab plantuml or any other uml tool support. (gerrit)

 2. task: Study how to link a diagram element to document in subfolder.
 For two tools: PlantUML and Umlet PekkaR studies: seems that relative links are not possible?
 Similar functionality as with vscode MD documents is preferred: click link when editing=>open diagram link points to.